williamFalcon/SwiftTryCatch/README.md

 Adds try/catch support for Swift.

-Simple wrapper built around Objective-C to achieve the same result.
+Simple wrapper built around Objective-C `@try`/`@catch`/`@finally`.

 ##Usage

 ### Install via Cocoapods

-    pod 'SwiftTryCatch', '~> 0.0'
+    pod 'SwiftTryCatch'

 ### Create bridging header

-- When prompted with "Would you like to configure an Objective-C bridging header?" press Yes.
+- When prompted with "Would you like to configure an Obj-C bridging header?", press "Yes".
 - Go to bridging header and add:

         #import "SwiftTryCatch.h"